armory/documentation/_spinnaker/policy_engine.md

 *Note: There must be a trailing `/v1` on the URL.
 The Policy Engine is only compatible with OPA's v1 API.*

-If you only want to perform a certain type of validations, you can add the configuration to any of the following files instead:
+If you only want to perform a certain type of validation, you can add the corresponding configuration to the following files instead:

 | Feature                 | File                                          |
 |-------------------------|-----------------------------------------------|